gsingh0101/phpcoaching/README.md

 # phpcoaching
-For teaching PHP and have fun with PHP, and Finally master the making of functional and useful websites
+For teaching PHP and have fun with PHP, and Finally master the making of functional and useful websites Created for students coming from c background to see how easy it is to manipulate complex types and its related memory management

 ## Example for learning PHP data types
 * **Run on online phptester site like phptester.net**